Retention Strategy Dilemma: Should Experience Letters Be Tied to One-Year Completion?

 saswatabanerjee

-Most of the shop & establishment acts require you to give an Experience Certificate, which are called by different names in different states.
-So please check with the relevant state acts to see if you are in violation of the same.
+Most of the shop and establishment acts require you to provide an Experience Certificate, which is known by different names in different states.
+Therefore, please check with the relevant state acts to determine if you are in violation of the same.

-Further, can you refuse to give a relieving letter to the employee who serves or is willing to serve his notice pay?
-By doing so, you may be encouraging employees to leave without notice.
-And in case you are issuing relieving letters, it is enough in most companies to get a job with the experience being counted as valid.
+Furthermore, can you refuse to issue a relieving letter to an employee who has served or is willing to serve their notice period?
+By doing so, you may be encouraging employees to leave without giving proper notice.
+In the event that you do issue relieving letters, it is usually sufficient in most companies to secure a new job with the experience being considered valid.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute